metalama/website/applications/clean-code.md

         </td>
         <td>
         <ul>
           <li>Dependencies on technical services such as the logger or cache will be moved to aspects.
 Your source code will be free of these dependencies.
-During the build, Metalama will <a href="https://doc.postsharp.net/metalama/conceptual/aspects/dependency-injection">pull them into your code</a>, making them runtime dependencies, but not source-code ones.
+During the build, Metalama will <a href="https://doc.postsharp.net/metalama/conceptual/aspects/dependency-injection">pull them into your code</a>, making them runtime dependencies, but not source-code ones.</li>
         </ul>
         </td>
         <td>